-The School Committee will establish a Health and Wellness Advisory Subcommittee comprised of School Committee members, families, teachers, administrators, community members and students to plan, implement and improve wellness policies and practices with the Milton Public Schools.
+The School Committee will establish a Health and Wellness Advisory Subcommittee composed of School Committee members, families, teachers, administrators, community members and students to plan, implement, and improve wellness policies and practices with the Milton Public Schools.
 They will serve as an Advisory Subcommittee to the Superintendent and Milton School Committee.
-The Milton Public Schools shall conduct an assessment, at least once every three years, to determine compliance, progress, and the extent to which this Wellness Policy compares to other model school wellness policies.
+The Milton Public Schools shall conduct an assessment, at least once every three years, to determine compliance, progress, implementation, and the extent to which this Wellness Policy compares to other model school wellness policies.
+The policy and assessments will be located on the school Food Service webpage and School Committee policy webpage.